Tsung-Ping/Chord-Jazzification/README.md

 # Chord-Jazzification
-A deep learning approach to the chord coloring and chord voicing.
+A deep learning approach to the chord coloring and the chord voicing.
 A dataset featuring the interpretations of chord symbols is also propossed.

 See the paper for more information: [Chord Jazzification: Learning Jazz Interpretations of Chord Symbols (ISMIR 2020)](https://program.ismir2020.net/static/final_papers/90.pdf)